AmplitudeAudio/sdk/docs/content/docs/concepts/_index.md

 ## Channels

-A channel is the user bridge between the sound objects and [Amplimix](#amplimix).
+A channel is the user interface between sound objects and [Amplimix](#amplimix).
 When playing a sound object, the Engine will return a Channel.
 That Channel will then internally instantiate a [SoundInstance], and will be linked to a [Bus].
 It's through a Channel that you can play, pause and stop a sound object, and also control its properties, like the gain, or the location (for world scoped sound objects).

 In Amplitude, the number of channels is determined at the Engine initialization.
 The total number of channels is the sum of the number of **active channels** and the number of **virtual channels**, which are both defined in the engine configuration file.